EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 ## Case study: bidirectional LSTM {#bilstm}

 The RNNs and LSTMs that we have fit so far have modeled text as sequences, specifically sequences where information and memory persists moving forward.
 These kinds of models can learn structures and dependencies moving forward _only_.
-In language, the structures move both directions, though; the words that come _after_ a given structure or word can be just as important for understanding it as the ones that come before it.
+In language, the \index{language!structures}structures move both directions, though; the words that come _after_ a given structure or word can be just as important for understanding it as the ones that come before it.

 We can build this into our neural network architecture with a **bidirectional** wrapper for RNNs or LSTMs.